Guide for Practitioners and Parties

 22.1 Contact details for the Court's registries are available on the Court's website.

 23.2 A self-representation service is available to litigants in each Registry.
-The service provides free, confidential and impartial legal and/or financial advice and assistance with Federal Court and Federal Circuit Court proceedings for individuals and community groups.
+The service provides free, confidential and impartial legal and/or financial advice and assistance with FCFCOA proceedings for individuals and community groups.
 For further details contact the nearest Registry.

 24.1 The Court provides an electronic lodgment (eLodgment) facility through which a document that commences a proceeding or is relevant to an existing proceeding may be lodged for filing online.